 freezing and storing

-Although this gluten-free pizza crust recipe does take some time on the front end for rising and baking, it is freezer-friendly and may be baked right from frozen!
+Although homemade gluten-free pizza crust does take some time on the front end for rising and baking, it is freezer-friendly and may be baked right from frozen!

 It’s also a good idea to double the recipe, making two crusts at once.
 Then freeze one for a quick and easy Friday pizza night!